Oil firms begin offshore U.S. evacuations as record-breaking storm threatens

 “This could become one of the more impactful storms” this year, said Jim Foerster, chief meteorologist at DTN, an energy, agriculture and weather data provider.
 “This is going to be a quite concerning storm for Louisiana and points east.”

-Delta could become a major hurricane, a category 3 storm on the five step Saffir-Simpson scale, because of its path over warm water and little wind shear aloft, he said.
+A major hurricane on the five step Saffir-Simpson scale can deliver devastating damage to onshore properties.
+Delta should intensify rapidly because of its projected path over warm water and a lack of wind shear aloft, Foerster said.

 This year’s named storms so far have cost about $9 billion in insured losses, compared with $75 billion in 2017, according to Andrew Siffert, a vice president at reinsurance brokerage BMS Group.
 The prior figure included hurricanes Irma, Maria and Harvey.